dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

     Expected: a value equal to 5
          But: was <4>

 It is possible to pass an additional string argument to `expect()` (using either form) which will be appended to the output, and doing so is strongly encouraged if using the predicate form to improve the resulting output.
+When using the predicate form this argument must be named `reason`; when using matchers it can simply be the third positional argument.
 For example:

-    test('Addition test', () => expect(2 + 2 == 5, 'Two twos are not five'));
+    test('Addition test', () => expect(2 + 2 == 5, reason:'Two twos are not five'));

 which results in: